 Second Generation Biofuel Producer Tax Credit

 Second generation biofuel come from cellulosic biomass, for example woody crops and agricultural residues or waste.
 The expired law provided for a tax credit of $1.01 per gallon of fuel produced in the United Sates through 2016.

 Alternative Fuel Vehicle Property

 Qualified refueling property includes fuel pumps that sell E85 ethanol and fuels containing at least 20 percent biodiesel.
 The expired law provided a 30 percent credit up to $30,000 for the cost of installing qualified clean-fuel pumps through 2016.

 Renewable Energy From Biomass (Sect.
 45) and Biogas (Sect.
 48)

 Electricity produced from closed-loop biomass comes from plants grown exclusively for electricity production, for example switch grass.
-Open-loop biomass is material not originally intended as a fuel source, like wood chips, manure and farm waste.
+Open-loop biomass is material not originally intended as a fuel source, such as wood chips, manure and farm waste.

-The elaw provides a Production Tax Credit of 2.3 cents per kilowatt-hour credit for electricity produced from close-loop biomass.
-The credit for open-loop biomass is 1.2 cent per kilowatt-hour.
+The expired law provided a Production Tax Credit of 2.3 cents per kilowatt-hour for electricity produced from closed-loop biomass.
+The credit for open-loop biomass was 1.2 cents per kilowatt-hour.
 The credit is generally available for 10 years after a facility begins production.
 The electricity produced must be sold to an unrelated person.
 These incentives are in effect through 2019.

 Renewable Energy From Wind (Sect.
 48c and 25d)

-Electricity produced from wind that is sold to an unrelated person (the grid) can claim an investment taxcredit for 30 percent of installation costs for 2016.
-The investment credit for 2017 is 24 percent, 18 percent for 2018 and 12 percent for 2019.
+Electricity produced from wind that is sold to an unrelated person (the grid) can claim an investment tax credit for 30 percent of installation costs.
+The investment credit is 24 percent for 2017, 18 percent for 2018 and 12 percent for 2019, after which it expires.

 Distributed wind (which includes smaller scale wind and community wind) refers to electrical power generation that occurs close to where the power is consumed, often for on-site usage.
-Many distributed wind projects as well as some wind farms are community-owned incorporating local financial participation and control.
+Many distributed wind projects and some wind farms are community owned, incorporating local financial participation and control.
 The law that provided for a 30 percent investment tax credit for the installation cost of systems expired at the end of 2016.